May 19-22 or October 13-16, 2022

 Wild Foods Preparation and Cooking

-How to turn your foraged foods into delicious meals
+How to confidently cook wild foods, turning them into delicious meals

 Topical medicine for skin healing